airbnb/chronon/docs/source/setup/Developer_Setup.md

 Key points:
 1. There is a `teams.json` file within the root directory, that contains configuration for various teams that are allowed to run Chronon jobs.
 2. There are `group_bys` and `joins` subdirectories inside the root directory, under which there are team directories.
 Note that the team directory names must match what is within `teams.json`
-3. Within each of these team directories are the actual user-written Chronon files.
+3. Within each of these team directories are the actual user-written chronon files.
 Note that there can be sub-directories within each team directory for organization if desired.

 For an example setup of this directory, see the [Sample](https://github.com/airbnb/chronon/tree/master/api/py/test/sample) that is also mounted to the docker image that is used in the Quickstart guide.